MZ1387/ReactNative_Tech-Stack/README.md

 # ReactNative_Tech-Stack
- An application that uses Redux to learn the fundamentals of React Native: Styling, Images, Flexbox, ScrollView, TouchableOpacity, onPress, FlatList.
+ An application that uses Redux to learn the fundamentals of React Native: Styling, Images, Flexbox, ScrollView, TouchableOpacity, onPress, FlatList, TouchableWithoutFeedback.

 ## Technologies Used
 - React Native